didwhat/blackcoin.org_sveltekit/README.md

 ![Add Exchange Img](https://github.com/danielclough/blackcoin.org_sveltekit/raw/main/static/images/README/add-exchange.png)

 Most likely you will download a **png logo**.
 You will need to put it in [/static/images/exchanges](https://github.com/danielclough/blackcoin.org_sveltekit/tree/main/static/images/exchanges). png logos are standard because they offer transparency and are supported in all browsers.

-Because, you added a png logo we should to create a webp version by running `bash /sh/make-webp.sh`.
-You can skip this step, but good for speed.
-As webp images have much better compression than png.

 ---